How To Maximize Your Talent Profile and Portfolio Samples

 Once again, it goes without saying, only upload the highest quality audio files as your samples.

-For translation, what clients want to see is a before translation and an after translation piece of text (source language and target language) in the same file, so they can see your skills in action.
+For translation, what clients want to see is a before translation and an after translation piece of text (source language and target language) in the same file, ideally in a side-by-side view, so they can see your skills in action.
 Make sure this is labelled clearly in either the .pdf or the .jpg you upload as the client may wish to have it reviewed before they hire you.

 Make use as well of the portfolio sample overview section to further expand on any language or cultural nuances you had to address when translating this piece of text, any specifics related to the industry this translation falls under (medical, advertising, etc.), and anything else you feel you brought to this particular project to give the client a true sense of the unique skill you bring to the table.